nikhilyadav-dev/responsive-layouts/layout2/README.md

 - Writing semantic and clean HTML structure
-- Creating dynamic grid systems with grid-template-columns -Using gap effectively in layouts
+- Creating dynamic grid systems with grid-template-columns
+- Using gap effectively in layouts
 - Mobile-first responsive design with media queries
 - Maintaining consistent spacing and box sizing